Skip Navigation

 A disability is a mental or physical impairment that substantially limits one or more major life activities.
 Inclusion means to involve individuals with special needs in the same clubs, events, and programs as individuals without special needs.

-The Americans with Disabilities Act enables society to benefit from the skills and talents of individuals with disabilities and guarantees equal opportunity.
-Obtain information about participants' abilities and maintain confidentiality at all times.
+The Americans with Disabilities Act (ADA) enables society to benefit from the skills and talents of individuals with disabilities and guarantees equal opportunity.
+Obtain information about participants' abilities and maintain confidentiality.
 Educators must comply with all federal and state regulations and should acquaint themselves with how to secure the services provided through their Office of Disability Services or similar office.
-It may be necessary to modify the project or activity, program requirements or physical environment to accommodate the needs of the clientele.
+It may be necessary to modify the project or activity, program requirements or physical environment to accommodate the clientele's needs.

 Information on Academic Accommodations

-1. Disabilities, Opportunities, Internetworking, and Technology, University of Washington.
+1. Disabilities, Opportunities, Internetworking, and Technology.
+(2001).
 Building the team: faculty, staff, and students working together.
-2001.
+University of Washington.
+Retrieved April 20, 2024.
 Video available at www.washington.edu/doit/videos/index.php?vid=3.

-2. Disabilities, Opportunities, Internetworking, and Technology, University of Washington.
+2. Disabilities, Opportunities, Internetworking, and Technology.
+(2015).
 What is the difference between accommodation and modification for a student with a disability?
-2015.
-Available at www.washington.edu/doit/what-difference-between-accommodation-and-modification-student-disability.
+University of Washington.
+Retrieved April 20, 2024, from www.washington.edu/doit/what-difference-between-accommodation-and-modification-student-disability.

-3. Disabilities, Opportunities, Internetworking, and Technology, University of Washington.
+3. Disabilities, Opportunities, Internetworking, and Technology.
+(2022).
 Working together: faculty and students with disabilities.
-2012.
-Available at www.washington.edu/doit/working-together-faculty-and-students-disabilities.
+University of Washington.
+Retrieved April 20, 2024, from www.washington.edu/doit/working-together-faculty-and-students-disabilities.

-4. Disabilities, Opportunities, Internetworking, and Technology, University of Washington.
+4. Disabilities, Opportunities, Internetworking, and Technology.
+(2012).
 Working together: K–12 teachers and students with disabilities.
-2012.
-Available at www.washington.edu/doit/working-together-k12-teachers-and-students-disabilities.
+University of Washington.
+Retrieved April 20, 2024, from www.washington.edu/doit/working-together-k12-teachers-and-students-disabilities.

 References